lanejere5/lanej5/README.md

 ### Welcome!

 I'm looking for work as a data scientist.
+Everything you should need to know about me can be found here!

+I've started a humble [data science blog](https://lanej5.github.io/fastpages/).

 Other places you can find me:
 - [LinkedIn](https://linkedin.com/in/lanej5)